 The most common types of aneurysms of the descending and thoracoabdominal aorta today are grouped into the category of atherosclerotic aneurysms.
 Unfortunately, although this term may be descriptive, it may not accurately describe the mechanism of aneurysmal changes.
 Although atherosclerosis and aortic aneurysms share common risk factors and frequently coexist, thoracic aortic aneurysms are primarily the result of age-related medial degeneration, which is characterized by changes in elastin and collagen that reduce aortic integrity and strength.
 Subsequent aortic enlargement and aneurysm formation provide fertile ground for superimposed intimal atherosclerosis and further degeneration of the aortic wall.
 The usual histologic changes in the aging aorta include elastin fragmentation, fibrosis with increased collagen, and medial degeneration.2 As with most aneurysmogenic processes, medial degeneration usually causes diffuse, fusiform aortic dilatation.
 In some cases, however, medial degeneration produces saccular aneurysms along the descending thoracic aorta.
 These saccular aneurysms may be superimposed on or coexist with more generalized, fusiform aneurysmal disease of the thoracoabdominal aorta.

-Risk factors for aortic dissection and aortic aneurysm overlap to a ...
+Risk factors for aortic dissection and aortic aneurysm overlap to a great extent, ...